Azure/azure-resource-provider-sdk/docs/api-get-resources.md

 #Resource Operation: Get Resources
-Once a Resource has been provisioned, Windows Azure will call your endpoint to retrieve information about it.
+Once a Resource has been provisioned, Azure will call your endpoint to retrieve information about it.
 Typically, this will happen when a user goes to the [Management Portal](https://manage.windowsazure.com) and clicks on the Resource to view its details.

 ##Request
-In order to get details on a Resource, Windows Azure will do a `GET` on the parent CloudService.
+In order to get details on a Resource, Azure will do a `GET` on the parent CloudService.

 URL: